 This dish is also known as New England Boiled Beef, but boiling meat is always a bad idea.
 It makes the meat tough and squeezes out the juices.

-- 2 tsp. coriander seed
+- 2 teaspoons coriander seed

-- 1 tsp. black peppercorns
+- 1 teaspoon black peppercorns

-- 1 tsp. dill seed
+- 1 teaspoon dill seed

-- 1 tsp. whole allspice
+- 1 teaspoon whole allspice

-- optional: 1 tsp. juniper berries*
+- Optional: 1 teaspoon juniper berries

 - 1 bay leaf

-- 2 turnips, 3" diameter; cut in quarters
+- 2 turnips (3-inch diameter; cut in quarters)

-- 1/4 head cabbage; cut in half
+- 1/4 head cabbage (cut in half)

 Heat oven to 325 F.

-- Add beer, 1 carrot, 1/2 onion, and spice mixture and enough additional beer, water, or broth to barely cover brisket.
+Add beer, 1 carrot, 1/2 onion, spice mixture, and enough additional beer, water, or broth to barely cover brisket.
 Place over medium heat and bring to a vigorous simmer; but do not boil.

 After 3 hours, remove from oven and remove brisket from broth and set on a plate.
 Strain out carrots and onions and discard along with spice mixture.

 Slice brisket across the grain and add it back to vegetable mixture to warm up.

-*Juniper berries have wonderfully resinous flavor.
+- Juniper berries have wonderfully resinous flavor.
 If you can't find them at your local gourmet store, you might add a sprig of fresh rosemary instead.